 - Call the Contact Center at 1-800-375-5283 to request an appointment.

 - Write a letter to USCIS asking for clarification on your case.
-The tools provided by USCIS are not always effective and can lead to even more frustration.
-An additional option to obtain information about your case is to write a letter directly to USCIS.
+The tools provided by USCIS are not always practical and can lead to even more frustration.
+Another option to obtain information about your case is to write a letter directly to USCIS.
 The letter should be addressed to the supervisor of your USCIS jurisdiction.
-You should provide your personal and case information and write the questions you need to be answered.
-The more concise you are the more likely are to receive a response.
-Be respectful in your letter as a poorly written letter can hurt your case.
+You should provide your personal and case information and write the questions you need answered.
+The more concise you are, the more likely you will receive a response.
+Be respectful in your letter, as a poorly written letter can hurt your case.
 Letters are not always successful, but sometimes cases get lost in the shuffle, and writing a letter can get the reviewing officer to look at your case.
-If they choose to respond to your letter it can take several weeks or even months.
+If they choose to respond to your letter, it can take several weeks or even months.

 We Can Help!